 - Nipple butter.
 I applied this after airdrying with breastmilk.

 - Find a comfortable nursing bra.
-I live and sleep in this one.
-You don’t want anything too tight or uncomfortable when you are sore!
+I live and sleep in this one from Lively (use my coupon code AMB-breazieboo to receive $10 off of your first purchase) You don’t want anything too tight or uncomfortable when you are sore!

 - Cooling pads – These gel pads help to soothe your nipples in between feedings.